 Interested in losing weight and curbing cravings?
 I would love for you to check this great option:

 Weight loss studies have revealed the same.
-If someone manages to consume less total food, because of their fasting, they will lose less weight in direct proportion to how much less food they have eaten (and not in terms of when they ate and if they ate).
+If someone manages to consume less total food, because of their fasting.
+They will then lose less weight in direct proportion to how much less food they have eaten.
+Not in terms of when they ate and if they ate.

-Bottom Line: When it comes to weight and disease, there truly is no real data that suggests that intermittent fasting presents a key advantage over simply lowering your fuel intake.
+Bottom Line: When it comes to weight and disease, there truly is no real data.
+Data that suggests that intermittent fasting presents a key advantage over simply lowering your fuel intake.
 The use of timing presents no metabolic advantage.

 What Do We Know About Fuel?

 Carbs, fats, even ketones, these can all be considered fuel for your body.
 If you have too much fuel, you have to find a place to store the excess.
 On the other hand, when you have too little, your body will pull out of these “excess stores” and burn it as needed.